Fundamental limitations to key distillation from Gaussian states with Gaussian operations: Additional notation and definitions

-We now proceed to prove~\eqref{uniform convergence F t}.
+The fact that~\eqref{uniform convergence F t} implies~\eqref{homodyne limit F} is well known, see for instance~\cite[Chapter~7]{RUDIN-PRINCIPLES}.
+We thus proceed to prove~\eqref{uniform convergence F t}.
 Note that we are not in the position to apply Lemma~\ref{continuity mutual information lemma} on the continuity of mutual information, for example because the QCMs $W_{AB} + \Gamma_{\!A}(t)\oplus \Gamma_{\!B}(t)$ do not converge to anything as $t\to 0^+$, due to the presence of the diverging term $t^{-1}$ in~\eqref{seeds homodyne}.
 To proceed further, let us write down an explicit decomposition of an arbitrary matrix $W_{AB}\in\pazocal{W}_{AB}$ with respect to an $xp$ block partition as \bb W_{AB} = . \ee Observe that according to the same splitting one has that \bb \Gamma_A(t) \oplus \Gamma_B(t) = . \ee We now massage~\eqref{F t} as follows:

 Note that in~1 we applied Lemma~\ref{I M decomposition xp lemma}, in~2 we made use of~\eqref{W AB blocks} and~\eqref{seeds homodyne blocks}, and in~3 we employed~\eqref{IM invariance rescaling}.
 Now, we see that